 Italian name or component of grape variety names for mainly red grape varieties in northern Italy.
-The term Schiava derives from the Latin “sclavus” or the Italian “schiavo”, which means “slave”.
+The term Schiava is derived from the Latin “sclavus” or the Italian “schiavo”, which means “slave”.
 The German names are Trollinge r (also Urban) in Germany and Vernatsch in South Tyrol.
-Vernatsch is derived from the Latin “vernaculus” for "native" or autochthonous from.
-There are several varieties of Vernatsch or Schiava ( Clones ), but the name Schiava becomes synonymous for others varieties used.
-They differ by different berry size, berry color, flower Color (Schiava Grigia), Grape shape and Maturity date, from which also the distinction in Grossa, Gentile, Grigia and Lombarda results.
-The most common variety in Kaltern and Tramin is the Vernatsch clone 59 (personal information from the winegrower and wine author Werner Morandell, Lieselehof / Kaltern; as well as from the winemaker Bernhard Pichler, Messnerhof / Bolzano - both South Tyrol).
+Vernatsch is derived from the Latin “vernaculus” for “indigenous” or autochthonous from.
+There are several types of Vernatsch or Schiava ( Clones ), the name Schiava also becomes independent for other people varieties used.
+They differ in different berry size, berry color, flower Color (Schiava Grigia), Grape shape and Maturity date, from which there is also a distinction in Grossa, Gentile, Grigia and Lombarda.
+The most common variety in Kaltern and Tramin is the Vernatsch clone 59 (personal information from the winegrower and wine author Werner Morandell, Lieselehof / Kaltern; as well as from the winegrower Bernhard Pichler, Messnerhof / Bozen - both South Tyrol).

-That for the likewise independent variety Rossara Trentina common synonym "slumbered" is probably also derived from "slave".
-Vernatsch / Schiava is also called Rossola in Veneto; but she is not allowed with the variety Rossola Nera be confused.
-Which of the varieties cultivated in South Tyrol are now to be regarded as "clone / variety" and which actually as "independent", is not clear.
-For this one would have to genetically examine all the Vernatsch / Schiava vines in the vineyards.
+That for the also independent variety Rossara Trentina Common synonym "slept" is probably also derived from "slave".
+Vernatsch / Schiava is also called Rossola in Veneto; but it must not be with the variety Rossola Nera be confused.
+It is not clear which of the varieties grown in South Tyrol as a "clone / variety" and which are actually to be regarded as "independent".
+To do this, one would have to genetically examine all the Vernatsch / Schiava vines in the vineyards.

-In the first half of the 18th century Schiava or Vernatsch was brought to Baden-Württemberg and to the Rhine.
-Today she is mostly in Wuerttemberg and to bathe but also cultivated in small quantities in other growing areas under Blauer Trollinger (Trollinger).
-The name (also "T (i) yrolinger") is a corruption of "Tirolinger" and refers to the ancestry the vine out South-Tirol, The main name should actually be the German "Vernatsch", although in Italy "Schiava" is common.
-Because the largest cultivated areas are clearly in German-speaking South Tyrol.
-The most important varieties are:
+In the first half of the 18th century, Schiava or Vernatsch was brought to Baden-Württemberg and the Rhine.
+Today she is mainly in Wuerttemberg and to bathe, but also grown in small quantities in other growing areas under the Blue Trollinger (Trollinger).
+The name (also "T (i) yrolinger") is a descent from "Tirolinger" and refers to the origin the vine South-Tirol, The main name should actually be the German "Vernatsch", although "Schiava" is used in Italy.
+Because the largest acreage is clearly in German-speaking South Tyrol.
+The main varieties are:

-In 2010, under the name Schiava, a total of 517 hectares of vineyards in Italy expelled; most of them in Foggia in the region Apulia (260 ha) and in Trentino, the southern part of Trentino-Alto Adige (200 ha).
+In 2010, a total of 517 hectares of vineyards were planted under the name Schiava Italy expelled; most of them in Foggia in the region Apulia (260 ha) and in Trentino, the southern part of Trentino-Alto Adige (200 ha).
 It is unclear which variety it is.
 For the varieties Schiava Gentile.
-Schiava Grigia and Schiava Grossa Stocks were also reported (Statistics Kym Anderson ).
+Schiava Grigia and Schiava Grossa stocks were also shown (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012